gappeah/Binance-Crypto-Prediction-and-Analysis/README.md

-Cryptocurrency Price Prediction with LSTM
+# Cryptocurrency Price Prediction with LSTM

 This project uses an LSTM (Long Short-Term Memory) model to predict cryptocurrency prices.

+## Note:
+ - This project is currently getting reworked with the API key getting changed over

-Key Features:
+## Key Features:

-    Fetches cryptocurrency data from the CoinMarketCap API Normalizes the dataset using MinMaxScaler
+- Fetches cryptocurrency data from the CoinMarketCap API
+- Normalizes the dataset using MinMaxScaler
-    Splits the dataset into training and testing sets Builds an LSTM model with PyTorch
+- Splits the dataset into training and testing sets
+- Builds an LSTM model with PyTorch
-    Trains the model using mean squared error (MSE) loss Evaluates the model's performance using root mean squared error (RMSE) Visualizes the actual vs. predicted prices
+- Trains the model using mean squared error (MSE) loss
+- Evaluates the model's performance using root mean squared error (RMSE)
+- Visualizes the actual vs. predicted prices

-Prerequisites:
+## Prerequisites:

-    Python 3.x
+- Python 3.x
-    Required libraries: requests, pandas, numpy, matplotlib, sklearn, torch A CoinMarketCap API key (replace YOUR_API_KEY in the code)
+- Required libraries: requests, pandas, numpy, matplotlib, sklearn, torch
+- A CoinMarketCap API key (replace YOUR_API_KEY in the code)

-Instructions:
+## Instructions:

-    Clone or download this repository.
+1. Clone or download this repository.
-    Install the required libraries: pip install -r requirements.txt Replace YOUR_API_KEY in the code with your actual CoinMarketCap API key.
+2. Install the required libraries: `pip install -r requirements.txt`
+3. Replace YOUR_API_KEY in the code with your actual CoinMarketCap API key.
-    Run the Python script: python main.py
+4. Run the Python script: `python main.py`

-Output:
+## Output:

-    The script will print the training loss and RMSE for each epoch.
+- The script will print the training loss and RMSE for each epoch.
-    It will also generate a plot comparing the actual vs. predicted prices.
+- It will also generate a plot comparing the actual vs. predicted prices.

-Additional Notes:
+## Additional Notes:

-    The current model is designed for Bitcoin (BTC) predictions.
+- The current model is designed for Bitcoin (BTC) predictions.
 You can modify the crypto_symbol variable to predict prices for other cryptocurrencies.
-    The model uses a simple dataset for demonstration purposes.
+- The model uses a simple dataset for demonstration purposes.
 Consider using more extensive historical data for real-world applications.